tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 buffer_get_generation(cf->active_txn_buffer, *slot_id, &entry->generation);
 ```

 The `buffer_acquire()` call performs an atomic CAS operation to find a FREE slot and transition it to ACQUIRED state.
 If all slots are occupied (buffer exhausted), the transaction fails immediately rather than compromising SERIALIZABLE guarantees.
-This is a critical design choice: SSI correctness requires tracking all active SERIALIZABLE transactions, so buffer exhaustion must be treated as a hard error.
+This is a critical design choice · SSI correctness requires tracking all active SERIALIZABLE transactions, so buffer exhaustion must be treated as a hard error.

 **Lock-Free Buffer Slot States**